maldoinc/wireup/docs/pages/parameters.md

 services when being constructed.
 They serve as configuration for services.
 Think of a database url or environment name.

+!!! warning
+    **Parameters represent application configuration**.
+    They are not intended for the developers to pass values around or to be used as a global session object.

+    Store only app configuration such as environment name, database url, mailer url etc.

 ## Management

 Parameters are put in the container using its `params` property and are referenced by their name.